nette/caching/readme.md

 Cache accelerates your application by storing data - once hardly retrieved - for future use.

+It requires PHP version 5.6 and supports PHP up to 8.0.

 Nette offers a very intuitive API for cache manipulation.
 After all, you wouldn't expect anything else, right? ;-) Before we show you the first example, we need to think about place where to store data physically.
 We can use a database, //Memcached// server, or the most available storage - hard drive: